m4tthw-xu/Voltorb-Flip/README.md

 5.)
 Everyone has 'statistical intuition': use that here if all the other previous hints won't reveal anything useful.
 6.)
 Diagonals!!!
 You'll understand if you play and it makes the 'logic' of the game way easier.

+# How to Run
+Open the VoltorbFlip.jar file with Java installed.

 # Rights n Stuff
 This is open source, feel free to modify and improve.
 I claim no right to the originality nor concept of the program.